6 Vocal Mixing Tricks For Release-Ready Sound

 Establishing a tone is all about giving the song a unique personality.
-If you want the song to sound retro, then you set that with your mixing vocals eq.
+If you want the song to sound retro, then you can create that feel through EQ and other effects.
 There are plenty of EQ plugins and presets you can work with.

 Remember there is no one-stop shop when it comes to setting the tonal EQ of your track.
 It all depends on what tone you think will be best for your vocals.
 But to guide you, ensure you have a reference track to guide you as you set the tonal EQ in your vocals.

-Whatever you do, make sure the vocal tone sounds closer to the reference track as possible.
+Whatever you do, make sure the vocal tone sounds as close to the reference track as possible.
 Also, be subtle when tweaking the tonal quality.
-Your boots and cuts should not go beyond 5db or it will ruin how your vocals sound.
+Your boosts and cuts should not go beyond 5db or it will ruin how your vocals sound.

 Throw in some reverbs and delays